 Over 2,000 years ago, the Roman Forum was not only the chaotic market place.
 It was also a place with the temples, squares and the Senate House.
 Moreover, the Forum also hosted public trials and speech making.
 Today, the centre of power and life in ancient Rome mainly consists of crumbling ruins of ancient temples, palaces and baths.

 - If you would like to appreciate the layout of the Forum, it is best to view the whole area from the above (the Capitoline Hill or the Palatine Hill).

 THE MAIN SIGHTS OF THE ROMAN FORUM:

 - the Temple of Satur

 - the triumphal Arch of Septimius Severus (the best preserved of the Forum`s monuments) and also Arch of Titus

 - the Curia Julia, the reconstructed ancient Roman Senate House.
 The building is the second version of Curia Julia (by Ceasar).

-- the House of the Vestal Virgins: it is the residence of the Vestal priestesses who tended the sacred flame at the temple.
+- then, the House of the Vestal Virgins: it is the residence of the Vestal priestesses who tended the sacred flame at the temple.

-- the restored section of Temple of Vesta is one of the ancient Rome`s most sacred shrines
+- the restored section of Temple of Vesta is certainly one of the ancient Rome`s most sacred shrines

-- the Temple of Caesar (Temple of Divus Iulius) built on the exact spot of Julius Caesar`s cremation.
+- and also, the Temple of Caesar (Temple of Divus Iulius) built on the exact spot of Julius Caesar`s cremation.
 With this in mind, visit his tomb – the rock which is the part of the altar of the temple.

 - the Temple of Romulus

 - the last, but not least, the remains of the Basilica of Constantine and Maxentius

 GOOD TO KNOW:

 The Forum Romanum, the iconic landmark of the Roman Empire is by far one of the unmissable tourist attractions in Rome in Italy.
 The Forum can be very busy, so be prepared for a lot of people and long queues.
 However, if you do not fancy waiting in the line for a long time, consider visiting the peaceful Palatin Hill first as it is linked with the Forum Romanum.